- Supporting your Learning

 The Inclusive Learning team works closely with teachers to make sure that students with learning differences or disabilities get the support they need at all these events.

-In June the Inclusive Learning department hold an Open Evening to which we invite all pupils who have told us they have a support need, along with their parents/carers.
-At this event, pupils can learn about the support which is available, meet the Inclusive Learning team and speak to students who already have support.
+In June the Inclusive Learning department invite all pupils who have told us they have a support need, along with their parents/carers, for a transition visit.
+At this visit, pupils can learn about the support which is available, meet the Inclusive Learning team and speak to students who already have support.

 Once they have started at college, all students have a senior tutor who is the first person that parents/carers can contact if they have any worries.
 Parents/carers can contact the young person’s senior tutor at any time to discuss progress or any concerns.
 In addition senior tutors call parents/carers on an ongoing basis if they need to discuss a student’s progress.
 Twice each year parents/carers receive a report on their child’s progress.
-Parents/carers can also access information on student’s attendance and progress on the Parent Advantage which is available on the college website.
+Parents/carers can also access information on student’s attendance and progress on the Cedar which is available on the college website.

 We encourage parents/carers to give feedback to the college as it helps us to constantly improve the service that we provide for young people.
 Each year we issue an online survey, which parents/carers can access on the college website.
 We also issue exit surveys at all of our events throughout the year which give parents/carers the opportunity to express their views.

 Parents/carers who want to become more involved in the work of the college may apply to join the board of Governors.
 We have two Parent Governors and when a vacancy becomes available, usually when a Parent Governor’s son/daughter leaves college, the Clerk to the Corporation writes to all parents/carers to invite applications.
-The appointment follows a process of interviews with Clerk to the Corporation, the Principal and the Chair of Corporation.
+The appointment follows a process of interviews with Clerk to the Corporation, the Centre Principal and the Chair of Corporation.